 2. Bacterial meningitis

 Bacterial meningitis is less common than viral meningitis, but is more severe and disabling.
-Severe infection leads to death within hours, and brain damage is common among those whose survive.
-The most common bacteria that cause bacterial meningitis are (2):
+Severe infection leads to death, and damage to certain parts of the brain is common among those who survive.
+The most common bacteria that cause bacterial meningitis are (3):

 - Streptococcus pneumoniae (pneumonia bacteria)